Project Towards No Drug Abuse

 Project TND stands for Project Towards No Drug Abuse.
 It is a school-based program aimed at preventing or reducing drug use among middle and high school students.
 It utilizes a social influence approach, focusing on teaching adolescents how to resist social pressures to use drugs.
 Recognizing that drug abuse is a complex issue influenced by a multitude of factors, Project TND adopts a holistic approach, addressing not only individual attitudes and beliefs but also social norms, peer influence, and communication skills.

 Project TND distinguishes itself from other drug prevention programs by its emphasis on interactive teaching methods.
-Rather than relying solely on lectures or passive information delivery, the program incorporates activities such as group discussions, role-playing exercises, and interactive games.
+That's why rather than relying solely on lectures or passive information delivery, the program incorporates activities such as group discussions, role-playing exercises, and interactive games.
 These activities are designed to engage students actively in the learning process, promoting critical thinking, problem-solving skills, and effective communication.
 The interactive nature of the program not only enhances student engagement but also fosters a sense of community and mutual support, which is crucial for building resilience against drug use.

 Trends and Latest Developments